nguyenphuminh/JeChain/README.md

 ## Should you use JeChain?
 No, it's more of a proof-of-concept, not a production-ready chain, so no.

+## Using this code
+You can use the code in this project to build a chain on your own, but please mention me in the credit, thanks.

 ## Copyrights and License
 Copyrights (c) 2021 Nguyen Phu Minh.